From An Upper Cervical Chiropractic Perspective

 Chiropractic corrections of pelvic imbalance can take pressure off the nerve roots of the sacral plexus – allowing relief to flow further down the chain into the pudendal nerve.

 That said, there is a fact of physiology that must be addressed in many cases.
-Often pelvic problems are better resolved by correcting the unhealthy alignment of the neck.
+Some pelvic problems may not resolve without correcting the unhealthy alignment of the neck.
 It is counter-intuitive, but the short reason is that posture control centers are in the neck, and the pelvis may never full relax and take pressure off the pudendal nerve until the neck is corrected.

 (If you need to see “proof” of the relationship between your neck and your pelvis, then please take a look at these articles: